-Not being able to go to the gym or attend your favorite fitness class stinks, but it also presents an opportunity to improve in other areas.
+Not being able to go to the gym or attend your favorite fitness class due to COVID stinks, but it also presents an opportunity to improve in other areas.
 Here are a few of them: Nutrition The “I’m too busy” excuse can no longer be used.
-You may still be busy, but you’re not going...
+You may still be busy, but...

 Counting calories and tracking daily macronutrients is a great way to dial in your nutrition, identify areas that need improvement in your diet, and keep you on track with your goals.
 If you’re new to fitness or just starting a weight loss journey, I would strongly...

 The best plan is the one you can stick to.
 This goes for training and for nutrition.
 If you hate it, if you can’t stand the thought of doing it, you’re probably not going to be able to maintain it.
 This is why fad diets like Keto, South Beach and Atkins don’t work...